 - Withdrawal symptoms.
 When you stop, you feel irritable, anxious, restless, or depressed.
 Your brain is recalibrating, and it's uncomfortable.

 Not sure where you stand?
-Am I Addicted to Porn? walks you through an honest self-assessment.
+Am I addicted to porn? walks you through an honest self-assessment.

 Why porn use escalates